Lemonlepid/BIONICLEHeroesArena/readme.md

 cd D:/Games
 git clone https://github.com/Lemonlepid/BIONICLEHeroesArena.git
 ```
-Git will ask you to log in with your credentials.
+Git will eventually (when you make changes) ask you to log in with your credentials.
 You will need a GitHub account for this.

 When you clone, Git client is a bit outdated and may try to clone the "master" branch.
 Type the following to fix this:
 ```sh